jhaal/DiffSolve-2D/readme.md

 ### Addendum

-- Added reactivity $\rho$ calculation in the code.
+- Added reactivity &rho; calculation in the code.
 - Added criticality declaration in the code.

 ### Compile